Moesh/Calamity/README.md

 - Resource points
   - Has a modifiable charge and reset time (see map-specific rules below)
   - Players who are standing on the point when it is charged will receive items or status effects
-  - Players can only use resource points outlined in their team's color
+  - Players can only use generators outlined in their team's color
   - Points which give status effects are team wide, but only require one player to activate
 - Spawn items
   - Players will first spawn with a set of iron tools.
 The first tool you use is the one you will respawn with.
 Use /trigger resetSpawnItem to change your chosen item on your next life.